KritanSharma/KritanSharma/README.md

 - 👋 Hi, I’m @KritanSharma
 - 👀 I’m interested in WEB-DEVELPOMENT
 - 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on MY PROJECTS
+- 💞️ I’m looking to collaborate on MY PROJECTs
 - 📫 How to reach me .....   kritan010@gmail.com

 <!---